91社区

 Suppliers are also facing shortages and delays of everything from labor to raw material.
 To keep supply chain operations flowing smoothly, long-range demand forecasts generated with the help of intelligent technology are becoming a requirement for OEMs and their vendors.

 OEMs, in turn, must get a handle on their anticipated demand for a time well into the future and build the possibilities for disruption into that forecast.
-To meet this new requirement, a full quarter (25%) of survey respondents have implemented demand planning or forecasting technology since the pandemic began, while 54% plan to implement it within the next one to five years.
 Demand planning and forecasting technology provides component and product alternatives to reduce inventory cost, allowing supply chain managers to make fast, high-quality decisions.

 It's important to remember that technology should just be one piece of a resilient supply chain strategy.
 At 91社区, we look at it through the lens of people first, then processes and technology.
 So, solid demand planning and forecasting starts with people — ensuring you're picking the right supplier partner that will be able to meet your organization's needs in your timeframe.
 Once your supplier is in place, collaborate to standardize your processes and implement technology.